dtoczala/IBM_Cloud_Onboarding/README.md

 - [IBM Cloud – Identity and Access Management](https://github.com/jamesbeltonIBM/IBMCloudIAM) - An EXCELLENT beginner’s guide to understanding IAM written by [James Belton](https://github.com/jamesbeltonIBM).
 My recommendation for the place to start when attempting to understand IAM on IBM Cloud.
 - [Bluemix CLI Commands for Managing Keys and Policies](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam) - a listing and description of the various command line options for managing keys and policies for IAM.
 - [IAM Recipe for IBM Cloud Access & Migration Path from CF](https://brandymguillory.wordpress.com/2018/05/31/iam-recipe-for-ibm-cloud-access-migration-path-from-cf/) - a nice walk through of setting up IAM for a real-world application.
--

 ## Organization of the Materials
 We have organized the material here to try to be helpful for the administrators of the IBM Cloud, the strategists using the IBM Cloud, and the developers and technical users of the IBM Cloud.
-Each of these groups will have a "section" of this project, and you will see that this is organized around that ideal.
+Each of these groups will have a "section" of this project, and you will see that this is organized around that idea.

 # IBM Cloud Onboarding for Strategists